 Tools and Primary Sources

-All materials used in this study are publicly available; a summary is given in Table Table (tools).
+All materials used in this study are publicly available; a summary is given in Table II.
 No proprietary data, no non-public code, and no new reverse engineering of Apple or WhatsApp binaries is produced or relied upon.
 The paper’s analytical contribution is in synthesis and pedagogical framing, not primary discovery.

 | Tool / source | Role |